hhas/appleeventbridge/AppleEventBridge/doc-source/2 understanding-apple-events.md

     TextEdit().documents

 this is not always the case.
-For example:
+For example, the following object specifiers all identify the same objects (files on the user's desktop):

+    Finder().disks["Macintosh HD"].folders["Users"].folders["jsmith"].folders["Desktop"].files

+    Finder().desktop.files

     Finder().files

-    Finder().desktop.files

-    Finder().disks["MacHD"].folders["Users"].folders["jsmith"].folders["Desktop"].files

-would all identify the same objects (files on the user's desktop), though only one of these specifiers describes their position according to physical containment.
+though only the first specifier describes the files' location by physical containment; the other two use other relationships provided by the application as convenient shortcuts.
+Some applications can be surprisingly flexible in interpreting and evaluating queries against this relational object graph:

+    Finder().home.folders["Desktop"].files

+    Finder().startupDisks.folders["Users:jsmith:Desktop:"].files

+    Finder().items[NSURL(string:"file:///Users/jsmith/Desktop")].files

 Some specifiers may identify different objects at different times, according to changes in the application's state, e.g.: